jayangra/AzurePCI3.2/PaaS/Azure Security and Compliance Blueprint - PCI DSS 3.2 PaaS WebApp Overview.md

 The use of ASEs can significantly decrease the customer burden of configuring infrastructure that securely hosts customer assets in a PCI DSS 3.2 compliant manner.
 ASEs offers the following benefits that would otherwise require a customer created solution:

 - Scalability
-  - ASEs offer the option for configuring "autoscale" based on load metrics, available budget, or a defined schedule
+  - ASEs offer the option for configuring "autoscale" based on load metrics, available budget, or a defined schedule.
 - App environment isolation
-  - ASE assets are fully isolated and offer dedicated compute specific to the application that will be deployed into an ASE
+  - ASE assets are fully isolated and offer dedicated compute specific to the application that will be deployed into an ASE.
 - Outbound traffic control
-  - If an outbound static IP address is required for the app service, ASEs provides an outbound traffic control solution compliant with PCI DSS 3.2
+  - If an outbound static IP address is required for the app service, ASEs provide an outbound traffic control solution compliant with PCI DSS 3.2.

 If electing to forego an App Service Environment, a PCI DSS 3.2 compliant solution will require more hands-on configuration by the customer.
 As payment processing works with sensitive data assets, engineering a solution without ASEs greatly increases the customer burden for maintaining the environment.
 ASE as a PaaS offering eases the burden of maintaining the environment and ensures assets are secured.